naim1405/true-recall/README.md

 1. Open applications on different monitors
 2. Work naturally, switching focus between windows
 3. Press **Alt+N** to jump to the next monitor
-4. Wayback automatically focuses the last active window on that monitor
+4. True Recall automatically focuses the last active window on that monitor
 5. (Optional) Mouse cursor moves to the target monitor automatically

 ### Configuration